 Although Saul had special meals or banquets on the days of the new moons, this does not show or say it was required of Israel as a whole.
 God never commanded kings have special meals on these days.
 It seems Saul simply had a tradition of having a good meal on these days.

 Those who believe in keeping these days sometimes quote a verse in Isaiah that mentions the moons during the millennium.

 "'And it shall come to pass that from one New Moon to another, and from one Sabbath to another, all flesh shall come to worship before Me,' says the Lord."
 (Isaiah 66:23, NKJV)

 "'And it shall come to pass, that from one month to another, and from one Sabbath to another, shall all flesh come to worship before Me,' says the LORD."
 (Isaiah 66:23, HBFV)

 Although the New Moons are kept during the reign of Jesus on earth, there are no clear instructions from God for this present age.
 This approach is nothing more than reasoning that tries to INFER instructions for us today from references about the millennium.
 However, such inferences are not justified.

 To keep track of the new moons in Biblical times was a way of keeping an accurate track of the passage of time.
-It was absolutely essential for keeping track of dates IF one wanted to know when the seventh new moon of the year (the Day of Trumpets), as well as all the other Holy Days, would occur.
-If people, during the millennium, observe new moons, the conditions will be different.
+It was absolutely essential for keeping track of dates IF one wanted to know when the Day of Trumpets, as well as all the other Holy Days, would occur.
+If people, during the millennium, observe these days, the conditions will be different.
 Every month will always start with a new moon.